 Cát Bà has three beaches respectively named 1, 2, and 3.
 All three beaches feature resorts and guests can purchase a day pass to access the sand.
 Beach 1 is the largest of the three, while Beach 2 is the best spot for swimming.
 Beach 3 is smaller and great for taking a stroll along the sand.

 Plants and Wildlife

-The most famous residents in Cát Bà National Park are the langurs, called the Cát Bà or the white-headed langur.
-The rarest primate in the world as well as the most endangered, the langur, once numbering in the thousands, have declined by over 80% in only three generations.
+The most famous wildlife residents in Cát Bà National Park are the langurs, called the Cát Bà or the white-headed langur.
+The rarest primate in the world as well as the most endangered, the langur, once numbering in the thousands, has declined by over 80% in only three generations.
 Scientists estimate that there are less than 70 left, meaning your chance of seeing one in the park is slim to none.